Trotton with Chithurst

 Trotton with Chithurst is a civil parish in the Chichester district of West Sussex, England.
 Trotton is on the A272 road 7 mi west of Midhurst.
 Chithurst is about 1 mi northeast of Trotton.
-The parish also contains the hamlet of Dumpford.
+The parish also contains the hamlet of Dumpford, a former Hundred.

 In the 2001 census the parish covered 7.7 km2 and had 129 households with a total population of 328.
 160 residents were economically active.
 At the 2011 Census the population had only increased marginally to 329.

 There are 28 listed buildings in the civil parish: three at Grade I, and three at Grade II*.

+It is the smallest location in Britain to have permanent traffic lights.